sosiouxme/origin-aggregated-logging/deployment/README.md

 # Logging Deployer

-The deployer pod can deploy the full stack of the aggregated logging solution with just a few prerequisites:
+The deployer pod can enable deploying the full stack of the aggregated logging solution with just a few prerequisites:

 1. A "logging-deployer" Secret
-2. A "logging-deployer" ServiceAccount with the secret and cluster-admin privileges
+2. A "logging-deployer" ServiceAccount with the secret and create privileges
 3. Optionally, a key and certificate for the Kibana server to be deployed.
-4. (TODO) Sufficient PhysicalVolumes defined for ElasticSearch cluster storage.
+4. Sufficient PersistentVolumes defined for ElasticSearch cluster storage.

-The deployer generates all the necessary certs/keys/etc for cluster communication and defines all of the necessary API objects to implement aggregated logging.
-It must be run with cluster-admin privileges in order to create an OAuth client and modify the privileged SCC so fluentd can run as a privileged pod on every node.
+The deployer generates all the necessary certs/keys/etc for cluster communication and defines secrets and templates for all of the necessary API objects to implement aggregated logging.
+There are a number of manual steps you must run with cluster-admin privileges in order to create an OAuth client and modify the privileged SCC so fluentd can run as a privileged pod on every node.

 ## Choose a Project